 The Clinical Examination (CE) is a practical examination designed to the clinical application of the basic sciences.
-The emphasis of the Clinical Examination is on the application of basic science knowledge and understanding and clinical practise relevant to all forms of surgery.
+The emphasis of the CE is on the application of basic science knowledge and understanding and clinical practise relevant to all forms of surgery.

-You will spend five minutes at each of the 16 assessed stations.
+The exam is split up into 16 five minute assessed stations.
 Examples of tasks assessed include patient history taking and examination, demonstration of practical technical skill, the application of basic science knowledge, data acquisition and analysis, counselling and communication skills.

-The Clinical Examination has transitioned to a selection prerequisite for some surgical specialties.
-Please refer to their selection webpages and selection regulations for further details.
+The CE has transitioned to a selection prerequisite for some surgical specialties.
+Please refer to their selection webpages and selection regulations (links on relevant specialty page in this Guide) for further details.